dmwit/limph/README.md

 Here are some proposed rules for the judgments:

+(dmwit asks: hum, haven't we agreed that the RHS of arrows are monadic? why aren't they in the app rules?)

     (app-<=)
     G |- a <= M (B -> A)
     G |- b => M B